 If you cannot see the DXF Drawing, then...:

-To change the alignment of the DXF Drawing with the CAD-Line, there are two boxes.
+To change the alignment of the DXF Drawing with respect to the CAD-Line, you must select two DXF Points.

 DXF Point to CAD-Line's Origin